 Buck has collected most of the martial from skips (landfills).
-The roof of the cob house is thatched with straws from his own fields and windows made of windscreen of an old lorry (truck).
-The thatched roof and cob walls make the 300 sq ft floor area home well insulated, and the ceiling stuffed in with sheep wool add to the warmth indoors.
+The roof of the cob house is thatched with straws from his own fields and windows made from the windscreen of an old lorry (truck).
+The thatched roof and cob walls make the 300 sq ft floor area home well insulated, and the ceiling stuffed in with sheep wadds add to the warmth indoors.